 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by cracking within the common close.
+Notes Evidence of settlement/movement has affected the building reflected by cracking to the main walls and communal stairwell.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.